 Wake Forest TV 10

-WFTV 10 (Digital Channel 97.5) is the town's government access channel serving the residents of Wake Forest.
-Produced by the Wake Forest Communications Department, Channel 10 is available to residents and businesses that subscribe to Time-Warner cable TV service.
-The information channel operates 24 hours per day and provides a variety of information about programs, services, upcoming meetings, and special events sponsored by the Town of Wake Forest.
+WFTV 10 is the town's government access channel serving the residents of Wake Forest.
+Produced by the Town of Wake Forest Communications Department, Channel 10 is available to residents and businesses that subscribe to Spectrum Cable TV service.
+WFTV 10 also provides real-time streaming video.
+The information channel operates 24 hours per day.
+Programming includes live coverage of board of commissioners and planning board meetings, as well as a wide variety of locally produced television shows about programs, services and special events sponsored by the Town of Wake Forest.

 Wake Forest In Focus